 Associations between morphotypes and shell size

-There was no clear statistical relationship between size and morphotype of conspecific mussels.
-At the level of individual samples, the probability to find T-morphotype increased with mussel size (positive slope-term of the regression) in 16 out of 34 informative comparisons (when species-specific genotypes were both present and polymorphic for morphotypes) for M. edulis and in 17 out of 43 comparisons for M. trossulus.
+There was no clear statistical relationship between the size and the morphotype of conspecific mussels.
+At the level of individual samples, the probability of finding a T-morphotype increased with the mussel size (a positive slope-term of the regression) in 16 out of 34 informative comparisons (when species-specific genotypes were both present and polymorphic for morphotypes) for M. edulis and in 17 out of 43 comparisons for M. trossulus.
 The slope-terms of the regression models were individually significant (p<0.05) in four cases for M. edulus and in four cases for M. trossulus, but only in one case when the correction for multiple testing was applied (sample Bergen_MV, see ESM1).
-We also checked the presence of any patterns in residuals from the Model 6 as a function of mussel size but no one was found.
+We also checked the presence of any patterns in residuals from Model 6 as a function of mussel size but no one was found.

-Prediction of taxonomic structure of populations and predictive values of the morphotype-test basing on probability calculators
+Prediction of taxonomic structure of populations and predictive values of the morphotype test basing on probability calculators

-Using the coefficients of the regression models the Model 4 and Model 6 (Table 1) we constructed a set of formulas predicting the taxonomic structure (Ptros) and probability of correct species identification using morphotype test (Table 3).
+Using the coefficients of the regression models Model 4 and Model 6 (Table 1), we constructed a set of formulas predicting the taxonomic structure (Ptros) and the probability of correct species identification using the morphotype test (Table 3).

 Table 3.
 Formulas used for taxonomic and individual assignment using morphotype tests in different sample sets (accordingly to the regression model’s coefficients represented in Table 1)